sfdeloach/c-prog-solutions/README.md

 Gives a record of your commits:

     git log

+Checkout a previous commit or a branch from your repository:

+    git checkout <<hash from git log>> // to revert to a previous commit git checkout master                // for the head to resume on the master commit

 This is how to remove a directory (named node-modules) from your git repo...node-modules is a good directory to not include in your repo due its size and availability to download via npm: